 My name is Chris McClenny(squashbrain).
 I live in Alabama.
-In my day job, I am a computer programmer.
-I have been officially working on Delphi software for the last 13 years.
-I do however dabble in all different languages.
+In my day job, I am a Software Engineer.
+I have been officially working on Delphi software for over 25 years.
+I do however work in many different languages.
 I have a strange interest in programming languages.
 Not just in what they do but their elegance, individualism, and the inherent differences between them.
-I am no expert in any language.
-It is my belief that if you claim to be an expert, you should know every command, every built in class, and for that matter, every word in the help files.
-If I was an expert, I would not still be learning today.
-I have never met an expert in any field.
-There are times when even those who we call experts, crack open a book or search for a commands syntax on the net for which they forgot which tells me they are not really an expert after all.
-I enjoy teaching programmers tricks, tips, and new ways to program.
-I really enjoy teaching OOP.
-It’s fun to see the light bulb turn on in someones mind when I’m teaching OOP and they all of a sudden get it.
+I enjoy showing other Software Engineers tricks, tips, and new ways to program.
+It’s fun to see the light bulb turn on in someone’s mind when they all of a sudden get it.

 Knowledge should always be shared.